livecoders/Home/.github/ISSUE_TEMPLATE/application.md

 **What is the URL for your Twitch channel?** https://twitch.tv/MY_CHANNEL

+**Are you a Twitch affiliate or partner?** (Your application will be automatically rejected if the answer is no)

 **What languages / frameworks / tools do you program in while streaming on Twitch?**
 List briefly here